 People often look to buy something.
 More than 80% of today’s buyers do some research on Google before purchasing a new product.
 So, advertisers’ ads will be shown to people with purchase intent, which increases the level of advertising accuracy.

 - For content producers, the value proposition is being able to monetize their work.
-To generate revenue from the production of content, it takes a lot of traffic.
+Generating revenue from the production of content takes a lot of traffic.
 Google makes it possible for these producers to explore possibilities both for organic traffic and through paid media.

 - For users, the big benefit is being able to use the largest search engine in the world for free.
 With Google, they have access to information from around the world, in an organized, fast, simple way, from anywhere (with their phones) and in order of relevance.